annately/cwm-workflows/Readme.md

 ## Introduction

-CWM provides a centralized platform for creating, managing, and executing workflows.
+Crosswork Workflow Manager (CWM) provides a centralized platform for creating, managing, and executing workflows.
 In this repository you can find examples of workflows towards NSO and Netbox using pre-built adapters to:
   - Configure devices with L3VPN service with NSO restconf adapter.
   - Get subnet information for the service from Netbox with generic REST adapter.